CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetryNiaInventoryFabric.md

 `func (o *NiatelemetryNiaInventoryFabric) UnsetVrfDeploymentStatus()`

 UnsetVrfDeploymentStatus ensures that no value is present for VrfDeploymentStatus, not even an explicit nil
+### GetXsiteNetworkCount

+`func (o *NiatelemetryNiaInventoryFabric) GetXsiteNetworkCount() int64`

+GetXsiteNetworkCount returns the XsiteNetworkCount field if non-nil, zero value otherwise.

+### GetXsiteNetworkCountOk

+`func (o *NiatelemetryNiaInventoryFabric) GetXsiteNetworkCountOk() (*int64, bool)`

+GetXsiteNetworkCountOk returns a tuple with the XsiteNetworkCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetXsiteNetworkCount

+`func (o *NiatelemetryNiaInventoryFabric) SetXsiteNetworkCount(v int64)`

+SetXsiteNetworkCount sets XsiteNetworkCount field to given value.

+### HasXsiteNetworkCount

+`func (o *NiatelemetryNiaInventoryFabric) HasXsiteNetworkCount() bool`

+HasXsiteNetworkCount returns a boolean if a field has been set.

+### GetXsiteVrfCount

+`func (o *NiatelemetryNiaInventoryFabric) GetXsiteVrfCount() int64`

+GetXsiteVrfCount returns the XsiteVrfCount field if non-nil, zero value otherwise.

+### GetXsiteVrfCountOk

+`func (o *NiatelemetryNiaInventoryFabric) GetXsiteVrfCountOk() (*int64, bool)`

+GetXsiteVrfCountOk returns a tuple with the XsiteVrfCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetXsiteVrfCount

+`func (o *NiatelemetryNiaInventoryFabric) SetXsiteVrfCount(v int64)`

+SetXsiteVrfCount sets XsiteVrfCount field to given value.

+### HasXsiteVrfCount

+`func (o *NiatelemetryNiaInventoryFabric) HasXsiteVrfCount() bool`

+HasXsiteVrfCount returns a boolean if a field has been set.

 ### GetRegisteredDevice

 `func (o *NiatelemetryNiaInventoryFabric) GetRegisteredDevice() AssetDeviceRegistrationRelationship`